-Osteopathy is a holistic approach to health, stress and the significance of the musculoskeletal system in our overall well being.
+Osteopathy is a holistic approach to health, stress and the significance good anatomical movement in our overall well being.
 It is one of the ten regulated healthcare professions in Australia and osteopaths must complete a five-year university degree and be registered with the Osteopathy Board of Australia.

 People consult osteopaths for a wide range of disorders and conditions.
 If you’re considering visiting an osteopath for the first time, here’s everything you need to know about how it works and what the potential benefits are.

 Osteopaths believe that in many cases the body can heal itself if the right combination of manual techniques are employed.

 Your osteo will take into consideration your medical history, and observe how your body functions in a variety of circumstances.
 They will also physically examine you in order to assess which parts of your body are healthy and which are in pain.